lipilian/Algorithm/README.md

 25. Algorithm to sort the binary tree.
 26. Algorithm to build splay tree and calculate the sum.
 27. Algorithm to test the reachitiblity of two point in graphics.
+28. Algorithm to decide if the graphic include cycle or not.